Immersion Teaching Strategies: How to and Why Implement Them in Your Curriculum

 If you’re looking for other cool experiment ideas, head over to this resource page on Science Kids.
 This will give you a general idea of what you can do, even though you’ll have to have to ensure you’ve got all the vocabulary perfectly translated into the target language.

 No, lunch isn’t exactly a subject—even if some of us wish it were.

 The important thing to know is that learning doesn’t stop in the classroom.

 Turning your school cafeteria into a 100% target-language zone is a fantastic way to help the whole student body improve their fluency without much effort.
 That’s because they’ll be in situations where they’ll practice small talk in a friendly, relaxed atmosphere.

-- Hang posters and pictures of famous dishes.
+- Hang posters and pictures of famous dishes (with the school’s/cafeteria’s permission).
 Make sure they include the names of the dishes and lists of main ingredients.

 - Have the cafeteria staff add a unique target-language word or phrase to their name tags.
 This is a nice, personal touch, as you can ask them to choose an adjective that best describes their personality, their favorite vegetable or their favorite city where the target language is spoken.

 - Display menus and food labels in the target language.
 Even better, use the target language for food that actually comes from the country where that language is used.

 - If possible, make sure the interactions with the cafeteria staff will be in the target language only.
 Doing this will allow your students to practice everyday communication, simple questions, food vocabulary and social etiquette.
 Of course, this should only be done if the staff are actually fluent or comfortable in the target language.